thomastoumasu/fullstack/Fullstack/notes.md

 use :alpine image to reduce image size
 .dockerignore specifies files not to be copied into the image.
 -p : hostport:applicationport so 3010:3000 means 3000 from inside, localhost:3010 from outside
+when leaving the host port unspecified, Docker will automatically choose a free port.
+-p 3456:3000 means 0.0.0.0:3456:3000 aka opening to anyone, better is -p 127.0.0.1:3456:3000 aka opening only to this computer
 -v: use volumes to bind a local file to container (-> develop with IDE like VSCode in container, check docker-compose.dev.yml)
 docker-compose.yml to automatize the image build, then run with docker compose up
 docker-compose creates a DNS, container can be accessed from inside (=from other containers) with their image name, like frontend:3000.
 If port published with -p, from outside (=from the host) with localhost:3010
+scaling:  docker compose up --scale whoami=3  (be sure to leave host port unspecified otherwise conflict)
+with load balancer

 ### docker commands
 --build image named backend-dev from the dockerfile called dev.Dockerfile which is in this folder: